-Word was received in this vicinity of the serious illness of Christ Dethlefson, former resident here but now of Milwaukee.
+Word was received in this vicinity of the serious illness of Christ Dethlefson, former resident here but now of Milwaukee, Wisconsin.
 Latest reports are he is improving.

 Mr. and Mrs. John Scheer returned home from Appleton on Tuesday where they were called to attend the funeral of Mrs. Scheer’s brother, Fred Witt.

 Mr. and Mrs. Harvey Kademan and sons left Thursday for St. Paul to spend a week with Mrs. Kademan’s mother, Mrs. Kate Vanderwyst.

 S/Sgt. and Mrs. Clyde Langteau, stationed at Montgomery, Alabama, were Saturday visitors at the Wm. and Alex Winkel home.

 Anthony Schigley accompanied by his mother, Mrs. Charles Sweeney of Unity, were week-end guests at the home of his sister, Mrs. H. Bogaard at Wheeler.

 Mrs. Arthur Harsch of Chilton was a week-end guest at the Wm.
 Winkel home.
 Mrs. Harsch and Mrs. Winkel are sisters.

 Mrs. John Salter of Wis.
 Rapids, Mrs. Otto Schulte and Mrs. Emma Glenzer were Sunday dinner guests of Mrs. Caroline Meyer.